anagha-google/dataproc-labs/6-dataproc-gke/README.md

 # About

-This lab demonstrates running Spark on Dataproc on GKE.
-It reuses the foundational setup from Lab 2 - Dataproc on GCE.<br>
+This lab is primer and demystifies running Spark on Dataproc on GKE.<br> It reuses the foundational setup from Lab 2 - Dataproc on GCE.
+This includes the network, subnet, and persistent history server.<br>
+We will eventually make this a standalone lab with no dependency on other labs.<br>

+In this lab-
-We will first create a GKE cluster and then create a Dataproc on GKE cluster on it and run some Spark applications on it.
+1. We will first create a GKE cluster
+2. And then create a basic Dataproc on GKE cluster on it
+3. And run a basic Spark application on it.
+4. We will review logging
+5. Monitoring for GKE clusters

 ## 1. Foundational setup